 Setting the Intention to Heal

 When you start working with a therapist, it makes what you suffer from very real and very acute.
-Thoughts of what has happened to you, consciously or unconsciously, might start to flood in and fears of being re-traumatized, because of making yourself vulnerable, might surface.
-However, you also know that being with your own thoughts, your emotional roller coaster reactions, and your attempts to solve it all on your own have failed you, even though you’ve been trying in earnest.
+Consciously or unconsciously, thoughts of what happened to you might start to flood in and fears of being retraumatized, because of making yourself vulnerable, might surface.
+You also know, however, that being with your own thoughts, your emotional roller coaster reactions, and your attempts to solve it all on your own have failed you, even though you’ve been trying in earnest.

 You now find yourself in a very difficult position; you can’t stay where you are because it is killing you (for some, slowly, and for others more quickly, depending on the acuteness of your Post-Traumatic Stress), but to move forward and set the intention to heal is incredibly dangerous, even though it really is your only choice!